Naujiano/simple-table/README.md

 - `cellMaxHeight`: Set the table `<td>` maximum height.
 Use a number followed by a unit indentifier, for example `12px`.
 - `hiddenKeys`: An Array of Strings.
 Use this if you want to not render some keys from the `rows` property.
 You will usually want to hide an ID field that you pass for editing purposes.
 - `editablekeys`: An Array of Strings.
 Use this if you want to allow the edition of some keys from the `rows` property.
-- `gridActions`: An Array of objects.
+- `actions`: An Array of objects.
 Each Object of the Array defines a user button that will appear to the right of the each record and must have the properties: `button` and `func`.
 The first being the HTML code to define the button and the second a function that will be called when the button is clicked.
 This function receives two parameters: `event` and `rowIndex`.

 # Events